penguineer/PingBoardDaemon/README.md

 * Configuration is received on a separate queue.
 Exchange and routing keys can be configured with the environment variables.

-In the current version the exchange, queues and bindings are not set up automatically, so RabbitMQ has to be prepared accordingly.
+Unless `AMQP_DECLARE` is set to `true` the exchange, queues and bindings are not set up automatically, so RabbitMQ has to be prepared accordingly.
+This allows to fine-tune the channel settings in the broker.
+A declaration will only set up the exchange, a configuration channel and that channel's binding.
+Routing for key and status messages is not relevant to this daemon and must be set up by the receiving agents or in the broker.

 To route multiple or all keys to the same queue, either create the respective bindings or set all routing keys to the same value.